Abhijeet-Adani/Vulnerb/README.md

 # Vulnerb
 NETWORK EXPLORATION TOOL AND SECURITY / PORT SCANNER

-Disclaimer:- This Tool is Designed for Security Testing in an Simulated Cyberattack,
+Disclaimer:- This Tool is Designed for Security Testing in an Authorized Simulated Cyberattack,
 	     Attacking target Without Prior Mutual Consent is illegal!
 Features:-
 •	PORT SCANNING